 1. Keyword stuffing instead of natural language

-2. Vague adjectives instead of specific numbers
+2. Vague adjectives instead of concrete numbers

-“Superstrong suction power” means nothing to Rufus.
+“Super strong suction power” means nothing to Rufus.
 “2,500 Pa suction power,” on the other hand, is information the AI can process and compare.
 Specificity beats marketing language.

 3. Images without informative text

 Rufus reads your infographics via OCR.
-If all it says is “Premium Quality,” the AI learns nothing.
-If it says “5-year warranty | 100% BPA-free | 500ml capacity,” Rufus gets usable data.
+If it only says “premium quality,” the AI learns nothing.
+If it says “5-year warranty | 100% BPA-free | 500ml capacity,” Rufus has usable data.

-4. No usage scenarios provided
+4. No usage scenarios mentioned

 5. Contradictions between listing and reviews